Moshes-Abraham/clasp-wiki/Building-using-the-koga-build-system.md

 # Requirements

 The build requirements of clasp must be installed before beginning the build.
 For each OS listed below install the packages as listed.
+Currently, LLVM-13 is required.
+If your system does not provide LLVM-13 via its package manager then you will need to build it first.

 * Arch - `pacman -S binutils boost clang gmp libbsd libffi libunwind llvm ncurses ninja sbcl`
 * Debian/Ubuntu - `apt install -y binutils-gold clang-13 libboost-dev libbsd-dev libclang-cpp13-dev libelf-dev libgmp-dev libncurses-dev libunwind-dev llvm-13 ninja-build sbcl zlib1g-dev`